brianshumate/tor-timeline-code/README.md

 welcome!
 Just fork the repository, add your fact-checked entries to the appropriate place in [src/data/ttl.json](https://github.com/brianshumate/tor-timeline-code/blob/master/src/data/ttl.json) and make a pull request.

+### Data Format

 The format of the events JSON is that used by [TimelineJS3](https://github.com/NUKnightLab/TimelineJS3) and looks like this:

 ```json